Traditional Plant-Based Cooking

 • Add everything to the slow cooker: green lentils, coconut milk, stringless beans, red Thai curry paste, soy sauce, vegan fish sauce [or replace with an extra tablespoon of soy sauce], peanut butter, brown sugar, bay leaf, and lemon zest.

-180 grams stringless beans, 70 grams dried green lentils, 3 tablespoon red thai curry paste, 100 grams peanut butter, 1 tablespoon light soy sauce, 1 tablespoon vegan fish sauce, 3 tablespoon soft brown sugar, 1 can coconut milk, 1 whole bay leaf, 1 small-medium lemon
+180 grams stringless beans, 70 grams dried green lentils, 3 tablespoon red thai curry paste, 100 grams peanut butter, 1 tablespoon light soy sauce, 1 tablespoon vegan fish sauce, 3 tablespoons soft brown sugar, 1 can coconut milk, 1 bay leaf, 1 small-medium lemon

 125 millilitres vegetable stock